Lily Carrodus public

 show series

-Send us a Text Message.
-Oh Dame Helen, WE ARE NOT WORTHY!
+Send us a text Oh Dame Helen, WE ARE NOT WORTHY!
 Despite this episode being actually quite dull in places, and much of it being centered around municipal council decision making processes, it was still weirdly brilliant.
-That is you can get past the middle aged bank managers masquerading as teenagers, an apparently bog standard sex death, …
+That is you can get past the middle aged bank managers masquerading as teenagers, an apparently bog standard sex death, and the t…

 continue reading